danielbairamian/RL-RL/README.md

 ## Episodic Consistency

-In regular rocket league games, the car can spawn in a finite set of multiple positions for kickoff.
+In regular Rocket League games, the car can spawn in a finite set of multiple positions for kickoff.

 Useful information about this can be found on the RLBot Wiki: https://github.com/RLBot/RLBot/wiki/Useful-Game-Values